 '0' has an ASCII value of 48.

-Character arrays and strings:
+Character arrays and strings

-Although char stores single characters, character arrays are used to store sequences of characters, or strings.
+Although char stores single characters, character arrays are used to store sequences of characters or strings.
 In C, a string is simply an array of char with a null terminator ('\0') at the end to indicate the end of the string.

 Example of a character array (string):

-output:
+#include <stdio.h> int main() {

+char name[] = "John"; // Storing a string "John" in a char array printf("Name: %s\n", name); // %s is used to print strings return 0;

+}

+The output is as follows:

+Name: John

-explanation: The name array stores the characters 'J', 'o', 'h', 'n', and automatically appends the null terminator ('\0') at the end, making it a string.
+The explanation is as follows: The name array stores the characters 'J,' 'o', 'h,' and 'n' and automatically appends the null terminator ('\0') at the end, making it a string.
 The printf function uses the %s format specifier to print the string.

 Unsigned char